-Some children aren’t brought to an optometrist until after their parents or teachers notice that they seem to be having trouble with their vision.
-This means that unfortunately the child has often already spent years struggling with eye problems.
+Some children aren’t brought to a pediatric optometrist until after their parents or teachers notice that they seem to be having trouble with their vision.
+This means that unfortunately, the child has often already spent years struggling with eye problems.
 Not only can this cause the eye problems to worsen, but it can also impair a child’s ability to further develop fine motor, gross motor, navigational, and even reading and writing skills.

 When should I take my child for an eye exam?